ogcincubator/geodcat-ogcapi-records/README.md

 Transformations to related models can be supported in the automation pipeline.

-Plan is to map to:
+Plan is to map to other metadata representations to support validation of a common content profile against multiple encodings.:
  * STAC
  * ISO 19115